JujuAdams/Scribble/README.md

 Scribble requires that you explicitly initialise fonts for use with Scribble.
 This is a three-step process:

-1) Add a typical GameMaker font resource through the IDE
+1) Add a normal GameMaker font resource through the IDE
 2) Add the font's .yy file as an Included File (found in the font's folder in the project directory)
 3) Add some code that instructs Scribble to use the font.